ms/buildtogether.tech/git-solo/index.md

     name or email address for different projects.

 -   `user.name` is the thing we want to configure.
 There are a lot of these;
-    we can use `git config --list` to display them.
+    `git config --list` displays them all.

--   Finally, we specify the values that we want `user.name` and `user.email` to have.
+-   Finally, we specify the values we want `user.name` and `user.email` to have.
 We wrap these in quotes because they contain spaces and the `@` symbol, which might otherwise confuse the shell.

 Now that Git knows who we are, let's set up our project.
 If we are starting from scratch, we create a directory, go into it, and run `git init`.
 This may or may not print out some messages depending on what version of Git you have and how much of its output your GUI shows (if you're using one).
-Regardless of that, this command creates a sub-directory called `.git` inside your project directory.
-That special sub-directory is what makes something a project: it contains all of the administrative data that Git uses to keep track of what files you have and how they've changed.
+Either way, this command creates a sub-directory called `.git` inside your project directory.
+That special sub-directory is what makes something a project: it stores the data Git uses to keep track of what files you have and how they've changed.

 <div class="callout" markdown="1">

 ### Don't mess

-Don't ever edit the files in your `.git` directory yourself.
-Doing so will have the same unpleasant result as editing a spreadsheet or an image as if it was a text file.
+Don't edit the files in your `.git` directory yourself---it will have the same unfortunate effect as editing a spreadsheet or an image as if it was a text file.
 If you'd like to know more about what they're for and how Git uses them, please see <cite>Chacon2014</cite> or <cite>Cook2019</cite>.

 </div>